jellydator/ttlcache/Readme.md

-## TTLCache - a in-memory LRU cache with expiration
+## TTLCache - an in-memory LRU cache with expiration